 Receive a Free Evaluation From Experienced Truck Accident Attorneys

 Accidents involving a semi tractor-trailer or other large commercial vehicle can be catastrophic.
 To protect your interests, it is critical to consult with an experienced truck accident lawyer.
-Nash & Franciskato, a Kansas City based personal injury law firm, represents those injured in trucking accidents caused by overloaded and improperly loaded semi-trucks.
+Nash & Franciskato, a Kansas City based personal injury law firm, represents those injured in commercial trucking accidents caused by overloaded and improperly loaded semi-trucks.
 Contact us for a free, no-obligation review of your case.

 Federal laws and regulations govern our nation’s trucking industry.
 These regulations, the bulk of which can be found in Title 49 of the Code of Federal Regulations, establish standards that trucking companies, owners and drivers must meet.